swanky-rt/Student-Navigator/README.md

 ### 3.1.
 Integrated Defense Architecture

-Our target architecture (detailed in the [Project Plan](./Copy%20of%20690F_Student%20Navigator.pdf)) integrates these modules at different stages of the data pipeline:
+Our target architecture integrates these modules at different stages of the data pipeline: